Your Missed Rust Class

 Self-referential types are subtle§

-You see, self-references add a bit of spiciness: it becomes unsafe to move any structure containing them.
+Self-references add a bit of spiciness: it becomes unsafe to move any structure containing them.

 Let’s forget about futures for now and have a look at another self-referential struct (that’s easier to reason about):